 8. Take the Maokong Gondola up to the tea fields

 Another popular day trip from Taipei, Maokong is a tea producing area high up in the hills that offers small tea houses and sweeping view below.
-The gondola ride is short and sweet and is just steps away from the Taipei Zoo MRT station.
+The Maokong Gondola ride is short and sweet and is just steps away from the Taipei Zoo MRT station.
 Once you’re there make sure you try a cup of local tea and also try the delicate tea-flavored soft serve ice cream.

 To get back down either hop on the gondola or take a thrilling shuttle bus ride along winding roads (not recommended if you are prone to motion sickness, don’t say I didn’t warn you).

 9. Go shopping at Ximending’s converted Red House